mcnamee/frontend-boilerplate/README.md

 ## 3.0 Deploying
 Not everyone deploys to their own server on AWS.
 Believe it or not, some of us use shared hosting!
-I've like the simplicity of [link](https://github.com/BrunoDeBarros/git-deploy-php, "Git Deploy PHP") as you can very easily deploy, and continue to re-deploy through a simple command.
+I've like the simplicity of [Git Deploy PHP](https://github.com/BrunoDeBarros/git-deploy-php) as you can very easily deploy, and continue to re-deploy through a simple command.

 ### 3.1 Initial Setup
 1. Rename `deploy-sample.ini` to `deploy.ini`